aueb-wim/ehr-datafactory-template/README.md

 ## Deployment and Configuration

 It is suggested to use the ansible script [here](https://github.com/aueb-wim/ansible-datafactory) for installing and creating the datafactory data folders.
-Alternative, you could manually clone this repo, update the `config.json` and create the following folder structure.
+Alternatively, you can manually clone this repo, update the `config.json` and create the following folder structure.

 ### Data Factory Folders